topcoder-platform/mobile-app-ios/Pods/Auth0/README.md

 Credentials will automatically be renewed (if expired) using the refresh token.
 The scope `offline_access` is required to ensure the refresh token is returned.

 > This method is not thread-safe, so if you're using Refresh Token Rotation you should avoid calling this method concurrently (might result in more than one renew request being fired, and only the first one will succeed).
+Note that this will also happen if you call this method repeatedly from the same thread, so we recommend using a queue to ensure that only one request can be in flight at any given time.

 ```swift
 credentialsManager.credentials { error, credentials in